 In Ontario, there are multiple types of healthcare facilities that offer their services to patients, such as specialty clinics, laboratories, dental clinics, blood banks, diagnostics clinics, and, of course, hospitals.
 The province has three different types of hospitals: public, private, and specialty psychiatric hospitals.

 Another area of healthcare that doesn’t involve primary medical care but plays an essential role in the overall field is caregiving.
-Healthcare employers in this section of the industry, such as nursing homes, long-term care homes, and retirement homes, provide their services to patients that need assistance for extended periods, ranging from months to years, depending on their particular situation.
+Healthcare employers in this section of the industry, such as nursing homes, long-term care homes, and retirement homes, provide their services to patients who need assistance for extended periods, ranging from months to years, depending on their particular situation.

 Clinics employ doctors, nurses, therapists, personal support workers, clerical staff, janitorial staff, food service staff, and other healthcare and healthcare-related workers.